-- Stay in the kitchen while you are frying, grilling, or broiling food. - o Turn off the stove, if you leave the kitchen for even a short period of time. - If you are simmering, baking, roasting, or boiling food, check it regularly, remain in the home while food is cooking, and use a timer to remind you that you are cooking. - Keep anything that can catch fire away from your stove, i.e. oven mitts, wooden utensils, food packaging, towels, or curtains. - Should a grease fire occur: - o NEVER use water to extinguish it! - o Get out and stay out!
-Once you're safely out of the house, call 911.
+- Stay in the kitchen while you are frying, boiling, grilling, or broiling food. - Turn off the stovetop, if you leave the kitchen for even a short period of time. - If you are simmering, baking, or roasting food, check it regularly, remain in the home while food is cooking, and use a timer to remind you that you are cooking. - Keep anything that can catch fire away from your stove, i.e., oven mitts, wooden utensils, food packaging, towels, or curtains. - Should a cooking fire or grease fire occur: - NEVER use water to extinguish a cooking fire! - If possible, cover the pot/pan with a lid and smother the fire. - Turn off the stovetop. - Leave the pan covered until it is completely cooled. - DO NOT attempt to fight the fire!
+Just Get Out! - When you leave, close the door behind you to help contain the fire. - Call 9-1-1 or the local emergency number AFTER you leave. - For an oven fire: - Turn off the heat. - Keep the oven door closed.